A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

 After enjoying an impressive breakthrough season with Ajax, Dest reportedly rejected interest from Bayern Munich before completing an £18.7million move to Barcelona in 2020.

-Despite struggling with kick-ups during his presentation, the right-back was a regular starter under former boss Ronald Koeman and has made over 50 appearances for the club.
+Despite struggling with kick-ups during his presentation, the right-back was a regular starter under former boss Ronald Koeman and made over 70 appearances for the club.

 CB: Ronald Araujo